twentyworld/JavaSE_Robot/README.md

 1.i am thinking about mix these different movement alg up and let them choose the best one.

-2.about the shot alg have no idea. therefore a may just copy form the internet.
+2.about the shot alg have no idea. therefore i may just copy form the internet.